 Instructions

-• Combine flour, baking powder, salt and shortening with a fork until shortening is mixed in.
+• Combine flour, shortening, baking powder, and salt with a fork or pastry cutter until shortening is the size of small crumbs.

 • Add milk a little at a time and mix until combined (you may not need all of it, you want a soft but not sticky dough).

-• Knead a few times on a floured surface until dough is smooth.
+• Knead 5-6 times on a floured surface until dough is smooth.

 • Cook in broth as directed above.